mayhammad277/LEO-Constellation-Routing-RL/README.md

 Evaluation & VisualizationThe environment provides a built-in method to visualize the learned constellation and the resulting route: Pythonplot_constellation_with_route(env.satellites_eci, path_indices, env.A, env.B)

-🗺️ Routing LogicThe system uses the Great Circle Distance for heuristic estimation in the A* algorithm.
+🗺️ Routing Logic: The system uses the Great Circle Distance for heuristic estimation in the A* algorithm.
 It checks for Line-of-Sight (LOS) between any two nodes to ensure the Earth's limb does not interfere with the signal.

-📊 ResultsThe project includes scripts to compare PPO and A2C performance, providing automated plots of:Episode Reward Over Time.Average Latency vs. Constellation Density.Hyperparameter tuning results for different learning rates and gammas.Developed for research in Satellite Network Optimization and Reinforcement Learning.
+📊 Results: The project includes scripts to compare PPO and A2C performance, providing automated plots of: Episode Reward Over Time.
+Average Latency vs. Constellation Density.Hyperparameter tuning results for different learning rates and gammas.Developed for research in Satellite Network Optimization and Reinforcement Learning.